qais-yousef/sched-analyzer/README.md

 Each event is processed in its own thread to ensure each ringbuffer is emptied in parallel and reduce the chance of overflowing any buffer.

-Since we peak inside kernel internals which are not ABI, there's no guarantee this will work on every kernel.
+Since we peek inside kernel internals which are not ABI, there's no guarantee this will work on every kernel.
 Or won't silently fail if for instance some arguments to the one of the tracepoints we attach to changes.